Programming Distributed Collective Processes in the eXchange Calculus: Case Studies

 \subsection{\extLmcs{Message Propagation}}

-\paragraph{Setup: Scenario, Parameters, Metrics} We consider a network of devices where, at some point in time, a source device $\deviceId_{FROM}$ sends a message through a \ac{dcp} to reach a destination device $\deviceId_{TO}$.
-For simplicity, we assume devices to be stationary in the simulation, thus inducing a fixed network topology (although the proof-of-concept program could be run with dynamic topologies as well).
-Round durations are not identical (they can vary by $10\%$ from base value).
+We consider a network of devices where, at some point in time, a source device $\deviceId_{FROM}$ sends a message through a \ac{dcp} to reach a destination device $\deviceId_{TO}$. \revB{ The goal is to show that the \ac{dcp} mechanism \emph{works} for the specific use case, that multiple strategies exhibiting different dynamics are possible, and that the \ac{xc} implementation can unlock performance benefits with respect to field calculus-based implementations. }